JavanPoirier/AudioMixer/README.md

 3. Ensure a build is created for your target (DEBUG|RELEASE)
 4. Run "./install.bat DEBUG com.javanpoirier.audiomixer"

+## Development

+### Logs
+There are a few  ways to log...
+	1. StreamDeck Logger - Connection.LogSDMessage() will log to a file to `AppData\Roaming\Elgato\StreamDeck\logs\com.javanpoirier.audiomixer0` with 0 being 0-9.
+	1. BarRaider Logger - Logger.Instance.LogMessage() will log to a file within the plugin install directory `AppData\Roaming\Elgato\StreamDeck\Plugins\com.javanpoirier.audiomixer.sdPlugin\pluginLog.log`
+	1. Sentry - Refer to Sentry documentation.

 <a href="https://www.flaticon.com/free-icons/headset" title="headset icons">Headset icons created by HideMaru - Flaticon</a>